-There are plenty of reasons to visit the Lancaster Canal.
-The canal was only recently connected to the national waterway network via the Ribble Link in 2002.
+The Lancaster Canal was only recently connected to the national waterway network via the Ribble Link in 2002.
 Spending the majority of its life in isolation, it has developed its own unique character.

-Enjoy a family day out with fresh air, wildlife, heritage and boats, all absolutely free.
+Enjoy a family day out with fresh air, wildlife, wonderful walks, heritage and boats, all absolutely free.

 Promoted by wealthy local merchants in the late 18th century, the Lancaster Canal was originally envisaged as a line from the Bridgewater Canal at Worsley through to Kendal.
 The plans were torn up and redrawn several times, and the final incarnation as seen today bears little resemblance to the original proposals.

 The canal's principal purpose was to transport coal north from the Lancashire Coalfields, and limestone south from Cumbria.
 The nature of these cargoes gave the waterway its local nickname - the Black and White Canal.
 The Glasson branch (1820) allowed cargo transfer from sea going vessels that could not navigate the increasingly shallow Lune Estuary into Lancaster.

 The canal was built in two sections, north and south of the River Ribble.
 John Rennie designed major two aqueducts, one over the Lune at Lancaster, and one over the Ribble at Preston.
 Due to problems with the foundations of the Lune Aqueduct, the company ran out of sufficient money to build the Ribble aqueduct to connect the two sections.
 Instead, a tramway was built from Walton Summit to Preston.
 This worked adequately, and so the two sections were never connected.